redhat-best-practices-for-k8s/test-network-function/README.md

 TNF_DEFAULT_BUFFER_SIZE=32768 ./run-cnf-suites.sh -f diagnostic
 ```

-## Issue-161 Some containers under test do not contain `ping` or `ip` binary utilities
+## Issue-161 Some containers under test do not contain `ip` binary

-In some cases, containers do not provide ping or ip binary utilities.
-Since these binaries are required for the
+In some cases, containers do not provide ip binary utilities.
+Since this binary is required for the
 connectivity tests, we must exclude such containers from the connectivity test suite.
 In order to exclude these
 containers, please add the following to `test-network-function/tnf_config.yml`: